WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 Edge-level Statistic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, correlations are calculated between behavioral scores and Fisher z-transformed functional connectivity correlation measures for each pair of ROI.
-For behavioral scores that are normally distributed, Pearson r correlations are used to calculate the associations.
+First, correlations are calculated between behavioral scores and Fisher Z-transformed functional connectivity correlation measures for each pair of ROI.
+For behavioral scores that are normally distributed, Pearson correlations are used to calculate the associations.
 Non-parametric Spearman rank correlations are used to assess the relationship between functional connectivity and behavioral scores that are not normally distributed.
-Other tests of correlation such as Kendall's tau and 2-sample Welch�s t can also be used.
+Other tests of correlation such as Kendall's Tau and 2-sample Welch's *t* can also be used.
 Network pairs are then tested for enrichment of strong correlation values, defined as only those values that remain after being nominally thresholded.
-An uncorrected p-threshold (e.g., 0.05 or 0.01) is applied and the remaining correlations are binarized.
+An uncorrected *p*-threshold (e.g. 0.05 or 0.01) is applied and the remaining correlations are binarized.

 Network Level Statistics